Spacetime from quantum information: spin networks and the cosmological constant in the $AdS/CFT$ correspondence: - Braneworld spin networks and closed strings.

+where \footnote{We have corrected by a factor $4$ the expression given to $\Delta$ in the reference \cite{Silva:2020bnn}.
+Such correction comes from the fact that in the reference \cite{Singh:2015jus}, the universe critical density in the Friedmann equation that is consistent with our Hamiltonian appears multiplied by $4$.
+A similar correction has been done in the Eq. \eq{xi-sigma}. } \cite{Singh:2015jus}

+and $\gamma_{\sqrt{\Delta}}$ is a graph that corresponds to a $U(1)$ spin network, as those appear in the context of Loop Quantum Cosmology (LQC) \cite{Mielczarek:2012pf}.

-which possess the form of a regular lattice.
-Such a polymer structure, which is similar to LQC spin networks \cite{Mielczarek:2012pf}, provides a discreteness in the position $x$, where the discreteness parameter is given by $\sqrt{\Delta}$.
-It implies that superselection rules for the braneworld gravitational sector will be imposed, in such a way the universe will evolve through discrete increments of the scale factor $a$ (or some object defined as a function of it, such as an area or volume).
+In this way, from the results obtained in \cite{Silva:2020bnn}, a Randall-Sundrum II brane describing a flat FRLW universe living on the $AdS$ bulk boundary must be seen as a $U(1)$ polymer structure, similar to LQC spin networks.
+In such a context, the discreteness in the position $x$ we have in the Eq. \eq{lattice}, with discreteness parameter $\sqrt{\Delta}$, implies that superselection rules for the brane gravitational sector will be imposed, in such a way the universe will evolve through discrete increments of the scale factor $a$ (or some object defined as a function of it, such as an area or volume).

-Such superselection rules also affect the bulk physics.
-In fact, if one remembers that the brane couples gravitationally to the bulk by emitting or absorbing closed strings, whose couplings, $g_{s}$, can be related with the brane tension as $g_{s} \sim 1/\sigma$ \cite{Becker:2007zj}, one finds out, from the Eq. \eq{r-delta},
+The superselection rules also affect the bulk physics since, as one can remember, the brane couples gravitationally to the bulk by emitting or absorbing closed strings, whose couplings, $g_{s}$, can be related to the brane tension as $g_{s} \sim 1/\sigma$ \cite{Becker:2007zj}.
+One finds out, from the Eq. \eq{r-delta}, the following relation

+Such a result gives us the relationship between two parameters belonging to different theories connected through holography.
+On the bulk side, quantum information is encoded in the string coupling which tells us how closed strings interact.
+On the boundary side, quantum information appears encoded in pixels with area $\Delta$.
+It is in agreement with the commensurability between qubits and quanta of area demonstrated in the context of the holographic principle \cite{Zizzi:2000jk}.

-In this way, the discrete evolution of the braneworld spacetime will define the string spectrum in the bulk, in a way that the string coupling will be constrained to have only nonvanishing finite values.
-In this way, the string modes that could lead to the dilaton divergency and, as a consequence, to the Big Bang singularity in the $AdS/CFT$ scenario \cite{Bak:2006nh, Engelhardt:2015gla}, are cut out.
-In this case, the big bang singularity will be placed by a bounce, as occurs in LQC \cite{Bojowald:2001xe, Ashtekar:2006rx, Bojowald:2006da}
+By considering a discrete spacetime evolution in the boundary theory, we shall have from the Eq. \eq{delta-g} that the string coupling will be constrained to have only nonvanishing finite values.
+In this way, the string modes which could lead to the dilaton divergency and, as a consequence, to the big bang singularity in the $AdS/CFT$ scenario \cite{Bak:2006nh, Engelhardt:2015gla}, are cut out.
+In this case, the initial singularity will be replaced by a bounce, as occurs in LQC \cite{Bojowald:2001xe, Ashtekar:2006rx, Bojowald:2006da}.